A Max-Min Entropy Framework for Reinforcement Learning: Methodology

 Then, we update the policy $\pi_{E}$ for pure exploration as

-Note that increasing the expectation of $Q_{R,E}^{\pi_{E,old}}$ makes the policy visit rare states with lower entropy of $\pi_{E}$, as we intended in the pure exploration case in Sec. \ref{subsec:mmer}.
+Note that increasing the expectation of $Q_{R,E}^{\pi_{E,old}}$ makes the policy visit states with low entropy of $\pi_{E}$, as we intended in the pure exploration case in Sec. \ref{subsec:mmer}.
 Finally, we update the target policy $\pi_{T}$ by using $Q_{R,E}^{\pi_{E,old}}$ as